 Oxford takes care to protect the security of the personal information you provide on our website.
 We use Secure Socket Layer (SSL) data encryption for all data transmissions over the Internet, and we ask you to create a robust password for your account (if account creation is available).
 This helps prevent unauthorized access to our systems.
 We store and maintain your information in a secure server environment where appropriate physical, technical and administrative security measures are strictly adhered to.
 We also limit access to personally-identifiable information to only those employees who need access in order to carry out their job responsibilities.

 Oxford does not sell or rent personal information to third parties and will not disclose your personal information to a third party without your permission unless if required by law.
 When we request your personal information, Oxford will always specify how we intend to use it, and we will not use it for any other purpose without your consent.

-In general, Oxford uses and processes your personal information for the following necessary business functions:
+In general, Oxford and its affiliates use and process your personal information for the following necessary business functions:

-- Communicate with you directly via email or otherwise: Oxford staff may contact you to answer your questions, inform you of job postings, share best practices and to provide any other information that you may have requested.
+- Communicate with you directly: Oxford staff may contact you to answer your questions, inform you of job postings and opportunities, share best practices and to provide any other information that you may have requested;

 - Oxford and its affiliates may use your personal data and other information collected through the website to help us improve the provision of services to you.